Jillian Hite as Off Girl

-Also, I got to meet some amazing people along the way.
-From Stan Lee and Roy Thomas, to Issac Asimov, Barry Windsor Smith & Frank Thorne (who is a great friend of ours to this day!) and my Idol, William Ware Theiss, the costume designer from the original Star Trek Series.
+I got to meet some amazing people along the way.
+Stan Lee, Roy Thomas, Issac Asimov, Barry Windsor Smith & Frank Thorne (who is a great friend of ours to this day!) and my Idol, William Ware Theiss, the costume designer from the original Star Trek Series.
 Plus Early NYC Scenester Animal X (who was my biggest competition at the cons!)
-Basically it was a blast!
+It was a fun time.

 Since then I’ve gotten to do stage wear from time to time, but not so much full on costume.

-So, it was a real thrill it was to be asked to bring to life a Brand New Comic Character! to debut at NYC’s ComicCon.
+So, it was a real thrill to be asked to bring to life a Brand New Comic Character for her debut at NYC’s ComicCon.

-Created by writer/producer Tina Fine and illustrated by Mark Reihill.
-We meet Offgirl as she discovers she has developed an unusual Super Power.
+Off Girl, is the creation of writer/producer Tina Fine and illustrated by Mark Reihill.
+We first meet Off Girl as she discovers she’s developed an unusual Super Power.
 (Frank Thorne after reading the first 2 issues, seemed just a teeny bit jealous…”Onerous Orgasms!
 Now why didn’t I think of that!!!”)

-That’s just the start, there’s more to come… you can check out the first 3 issues online.
+You can check out the first 3 issues of Off Girl online.
 But it’s worth buying the books, because they are gorgeous.
 Beyond the incredible artwork, the paper is fantastic – absolutely sensual.
 Keep an eye out – plans are in the works to go far beyond paper…